I need human help to enter verification code (office hours only)

 Kabbalat Shabbat services with Happie Hoffman have quickly become a cherished Mishkon event.
 A gifted singer-songwriter with operatic training, Happie has earned both national and international recognition for her joyful, soul-stirring Jewish music.

-We’re thrilled that Happie will pause her world travels to return to Mishkon and join Rabbi Joshua Katzan for a Kabbalat Shabbat services and dinner.
+We’re thrilled that Happie will pause her world travels to return to Mishkon and join Rabbi Joshua Katzan for Kabbalat Shabbat services and dinner.

 Shabbat on the Beach